-New Chapter Primary School will ensure that there are appropriate systems in place for seeking and taking into account the child's wishes and feelings when making decisions, taking action and deciding what services to provide to protect individual children.
+Heronsgate will ensure that there are appropriate systems in place for seeking and taking into account the child's wishes and feelings when making decisions, taking action and deciding what services to provide to protect individual children.
 Staff (and other adults working for or on behalf of the school) will receive appropriate child protection and safeguarding training to ensure they are aware of their roles in the early recognition of abuse or neglect and the appropriate procedures to follow.
 In addition, all staff will receive safeguarding and child protection updates (via email, bulletins and staff meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
 We will ensure that arrangements are in place to safeguard and promote the welfare of children and young people, regardless of any barriers they may face, by:

-- Ensuring that the welfare of the child is paramount - Ensuring that all children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - Establishing a safe environment in which children can learn and develop, where they feel secure and are encouraged to talk and are listened to - Providing children and young people with opportunities to discuss issues and report problems affecting their safety and welfare - Safeguarding their welfare, particularly those children and young people who are most disadvantaged and vulnerable (including children who have SEND who are 3 times more likely to be abused than their peers or certain health conditions, EAL, are Young Carers, are known to be living in difficult situations, are at risk of FGM, exploitation or radicalisation, are risk due to their own or a family member's mental health needs)

-- Including opportunities in the curriculum for children to develop the skills they need to recognise and stay safe from abuse - Ensuring safe recruitment practices - Ensuring robust procedures for recognition and referral where there are welfare or child protection concerns - Raising awareness amongst staff of child protection issues and ensuring staff are equipped to deal with concerns and keep children safe - Monitoring and supporting children and young people who are in care, previously in care, subject to child protection plans or have a social worker, and contributing to the implementation of their plan - Promoting partnership working with parents and professionals
+- Ensuring that the welfare of the child is paramount - Ensuring that all children, regardless of age, gender, ability, culture, race, language, religion or sexual identity, have equal rights to protection - Establishing a safe environment in which children can learn and develop, where they feel secure and are encouraged to talk and are listened to - Providing children and young people with opportunities to discuss issues and report problems affecting their safety and welfare - Safeguarding their welfare, particularly those children and young people who are most disadvantaged and vulnerable (including children who have SEND or certain health conditions, EAL, are Young Carers, are known to be living in difficult situations, are at risk of FGM, exploitation or radicalisation, are risk due to their own or a family member's mental health needs) - Including opportunities in the curriculum for children to develop the skills they need to recognise and stay safe from abuse - Ensuring safe recruitment practices - Ensuring robust procedures for recognition and referral where there are welfare or child protection concerns - Raising awareness amongst staff of child protection issues and ensuring staff are equipped to deal with concerns and keep children safe - Monitoring and supporting children and young people who are in care, previously in care, subject to child protection plans or have a social worker, and contributing to the implementation of their plan - Promoting partnership working with parents and professionals

-2. Legislation and guidance
+3. Legislation and guidance

-This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2022), The Prevent Duty (2015), The Children Act (1989) and Working Together to Safeguard Children (2018).
+This policy is based on the Department for Education's statutory guidance Keeping Children Safe in Education (2021) and Working Together to Safeguard Children (2018), Children's Act 1989 and Prevent Duty 2015.
 We comply with this guidance and the arrangements agreed and published by Milton Keynes Safeguarding Children Partnership (MKSCP), part of MK Together MK Together policy and procedures

-All staff will, as a minimum, read part 1 and Annex A of Keeping Children Safe in Education (2022) which summarises the full document, and be able to demonstrate that they have understood the contents.
+All staff will, as a minimum, read part 1 and Annex A of Keeping Children Safe in Education (2021) which summarises the full document, and be able to demonstrate that they have understood the contents.